ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. All messages exchanged between aggregators, the collector and the leader should be mutually authenticated so that network attackers cannot impersonate participants.
-1. Messages sent from clients to aggregators can be authenticated using client identities to prevent attackers from injecting false data into aggregations.
 1. Clients should be required to submit data at regular intervals so that the timing of individual messages does not reveal anything.
 1. A fixed-length encoding should be used for data shares.
 Additionally, clients